orionrobots/orionrobots.github.io/faq.md

 Currently, those kits are no longer for sale.
 For a great experience with this, I currently recommend the Trilobot from Pimoroni.

 <strong>Q: Do you still run the Orionrobots Club?</strong>
 The Orionrobots club has not run since 2005.
-However, I bring robots to various events including PyCon Uk, London Arduino Day, London Maker Faires and perhaps other events.
+However, I bring robots to various events including Emfcamp, PyCon Uk, London Arduino Day, London Maker Faires and perhaps other events.
 I will announce when I run workshops.

 <strong>Q: What do you currently build robots with?</strong>
 I have built a number of robots with the Raspberry Pi models (and the Learn Robotics Programming book is based on the Raspberry Pi).
 I am using a Raspberry Pi Pico at the moment, but have also done stuff with the ESP8266 too.
 I then use a variety of other boards - motor controllers, sensors with it.